people hiking down unpaved path

 Find your thru-hiking trail

 Thru-hiking involves hiking a long-distance trail from end to end within one hiking season.
 You can also thru-hike a trail by section-hiking it, or hiking it in multiple attempts.
 This is more popular for the very long trails with easily defined stages, like the Pacific Crest Trail or Via Alpina.
 Thru-hikes can range from several hundred kilometers to over 2,000 kilometers, depending on the trail.
 Thru-hikers often spend months on the trail, carrying all their essential gear, and resupplying food and other necessities along the way.
-It’s an immersive experience that requires extensive planning, physical preparation, and mental resilience.
+It’s an immersive experience that requires serious, extensive planning, physical preparation, and mental resilience.

 Best thru-hiking trails